sdsc/sdsc-user/bundler/README.md

    `-l nodes=X:ppn=Y` to request the correct number of nodes and processors per node.
 It is OK to request more cores than you have tasks (e.g., request `-l nodes=2:ppn=16` if you only have 24 tasks)

+There are also a few subdirectories containing examples for different use cases:

+* massive - how to use the bundler to run a massive amount (thousands to tens of thousands) of short-running, serial tasks
+* OpenMP - how to use the bundler to run several multithreaded jobs that use OpenMP
+* gaussian - how to use the bundler to run several Gaussian jobs that use multiple cores (conceptually the same as OpenMP)
+* octave - how to use the bundler with an application that requires a module such as octave